conduktor/conduktor-docs/docs/platform/miscellaneous/data-security.md

 ## Where is Conduktor installed?

-Conduktor platofrm run as a docker container on the instance of your choice in your own infrastructure.
+Conduktor Platform runs as a docker container on the instance of your choice in your own infrastructure.

 ## Analytics / Error reporting